It's a good day to be an Schlumberger Limited (SLB) shareholder - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.50, SLB has a forward annual dividend rate of 0.70.
-Against a Trailing Annual Dividend Yield of 1.01%, it implies a Forward Annual Dividend Yield of 1.34%.
+According to the company, the forward annual dividend rate for SLB is 0.70, from 0.50 in the trailing year.
+Against a Trailing Annual Dividend Yield of 0.97%, it implies a Forward Annual Dividend Yield of 1.34%.
 The stock’s 5-year Average Dividend Yield is 3.89.
 The current Payout Ratio is 28.50% for SLB, which recently paid a dividend on Jan 11, 2023 with an ex-dividend date of Dec 05, 2022.
 Stock splits for the company last occurred on Apr 09, 2006 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-As of right now, 13 analysts gave their recommendation on the stock of the company.
+There are 13 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $0.55 for the current quarter, with a high estimate of $0.55 and a low estimate of $0.54, while EPS last year was $0.32.
 The consensus estimate for the next quarter is $0.67, with high estimates of $0.68 and low estimates of $0.62.

 Analysts are recommending an EPS of between $2.14 and $2.09 for the fiscal current year, implying an average EPS of $2.12.
 EPS for the following year is $2.89, with 11 analysts recommending between $3.07 and $2.57.